4rlenrey/Notes/Cpp11.md

 ### Comments

 Comments can not be seen by the compiler.
-They're really usefull for programmers tho.
+They're really useful for programmers tho.

 ```cpp
 // this is a single line comment